 If I hadn’t been reading so many other amazing bloggers’ posts I wouldn’t have had a clue what this was just from the box.
 I only use about five make up brushes and < coughs in acute embarrassment > I don’t remember the last time they were washed – oops.
 But for £5.00, this is a really cool little item, my fingers fit nicely inside the opening, and the grooves seem to do a good job of cleaning my brushes.
 It’s small enough to take on holiday too (not that I would want to be cleaning my brushes then but, you know, just in case).
 I actually think this is my favourite item this month – how crazy is that?

 Did I like November’s box?

 Ummm, IDK, IDK.
 I’m happy about the Nuxe dry oil and the little brush cleaner but the other three items, for me anyway, are a bit meh.
 On balance, after going through all my previous Birchboxes again, I think I’ll probably cancel my Birchbox subscription after Christmas.
 I’ve had some really good treats but also a lot of products that I would never use.
-Boxes and Swatches has a great selection of alternative subscription boxes so I might try one of those.
+I know there are plenty of alternative subscription boxes out there so I might try one of those.
 Or, I might just give beauty subscription boxes a break altogether and write about the products I actually love and use myself.

 What do you think of Vogue’s Birchbox curation this November?
 Have you got any other beauty box recommendations, or shall I start writing about my own favourites?